 Get immersed in a folcloric representation of an impossible love that transcends to these days.
 Without a doubt you have to see this representation.
 You can learn about the organization of pre-hispanic cultures, their problems and the love between two people of cultures that had big political differences.

 The Legend is also about how a lot of years later someone was walking along the banks of the Atoyac River and found a very beautiful flower.
 When he tried to take it out, the head of Donají Princess came out.
-Today that part of the legend makes the icon of the oaxacan state.
+Today that part of the legend makes the icon of the Oaxaca state.

 Learn more about this legend here: THE LEGEND OF PRINCESS DONAJÍ OF OAXACA (2023)